edcalderin/StudentDropout-Prediction-Mlops/README.md

 |   ├── tests/                       # Unit tests for the streaming module
 |   ├── lambda_function.py           # Entrypoint for the application
 |   ├── model.py                     # Functions and classes related to the model
-├── .env.example                     # Template to set environment variables
-├── .pre-commit-config.yaml          # Configuration file for pre-commit hooks
-├── docker-compose.yaml              # Docker configuration for building the application
+├── streamlit/                       # User Interface built on Streamlit to interact with the model ├── .env.example                     # Template to set environment variables ├── .pre-commit-config.yaml          # Configuration file for pre-commit hooks ├── docker-compose.yaml              # Docker configuration for building the application